raster/mfo-static-website/_exhibits/make-a-button.md

 ---
-name: "Make-A-Button Activity"
+title: "Make-A-Button Activity"
 slug: make-a-button
 id: 35099
 status: 1
 url: http://www.makerfx.org/buttons
-excerpt: "Make a 1\" or 2.25\" button at Maker Faire Orlando using our art, or bring your own!"
+description: "Make a 1\" or 2.25\" button at Maker Faire Orlando using our art, or bring your own!"
-description: "Make a 1\" or 2.25\" button at Maker Faire Orlando using our art, or bring your own!
+description-long: "Make a 1\" or 2.25\" button at Maker Faire Orlando using our art, or bring your own!
 We are bringing parts to make 5,000 1\" buttons and 5,000 2.25\" buttons - will you help us make 10,000 buttons in one weekend?!

 We will have art with Makey the Maker Faire Robot, MakerFX Makerspace art, Maker Faire Orlando art, color-your-own options, and more.